artiomsevciuc/statistichandler/README.md

 3. Please create database schema, oracle example is in the /statisticshandler/src/main/webapp/META-INF/DDL.sql file

 When configuration steps where done please check if maven is installed, if not, then install it.
-Type "mvn clean install" command in the command line on the root folder of the project, that comand will create the statisticshandler.war
+Type "mvn clean install" command in the command line on the root folder of the project, that command will create the statisticshandler.war
-Place statisticshandler.war int the Tomcat container in the ~/apache-tomcat-8.5.32/webapps Start tomcat from command line by goinf in cmd to ~/apache-tomcat-8.5.32/bin using startup.bat command
+Place statisticshandler.war int the Tomcat container in the ~/apache-tomcat-8.5.32/webapps Start tomcat from command line by going to cmd to ~/apache-tomcat-8.5.32/bin using startup.bat command

 There are three links which are accessible from browser, SOAP UI, Postman POST http://localhost:8080/statisticshandler/handleStatistics